The YesBus Story

 A place that would be utterly unique in a very familiar frame.
 One that would entice people away from the city into the countryside.
 A relaxing, safe space that would be the perfect setting for an escape, a new start, the incubation of fresh inspiration.

-From co-working desks to a base for inner-city kids exploring the countryside for the first time.
+From co-working desks to a base for school kids to explore the countryside and a new way of thinking.
 A digital detox retreat designed to improve the mental health of adults struggling with the pressures of modern society.
 A centre for skill-sharing.
 An events space with drop-down cinema screen and a memorable site for team building days.

 An example of exactly what is possible when you take an idea and just act on it.

-Dave started looking around for land where a bus could live and one day Chris joined him as they looked around Home Farm in North London.
+The SayYesMore team started looking around for land where a bus could live and one day Chris and Dave looked around Home Farm in North London.
 After that visit they had breakfast in a cafe, realising that convincing someone to give them land for a bus that didn't yet exist was actually quite hard.

-And right there, over toast and sausages, they decided to get started.
+And right there, over toast and sausages, they decided to get started and buy the bus first, worry about land later.

 There's a business in Essex called Ensign and they take in former London buses and either sell them on or use them as a fleet of rail-replacement vehicles.
-We asked around and Ensign were recommended, so we caught a late train out with our friends Tam and Rima, camped overnight in fairly wet conditions and then walked three miles to the bus depot.
+We asked around and Ensign were recommended, so Dave, Chris and their friends Tam and Rima, camped overnight in fairly wet conditions and then walked three miles to the bus depot.

-We looked at two buses that day.
+They looked at two buses that day.
 Both were roughly the same age (built in the early 2000's), both were double deckers and exactly the same shape and size.
-But there was standout difference.
-One of the buses had spent its last three years on the Isle of Wight and had a very cool orangey wraparound design covered in dinosaurs.
-On the back there was even a Transformer's poster.
+But there were standout difference.
+One of the buses was red, and the other had spent its last three years on the Isle of Wight and had a very cool orangey wraparound design covered in dinosaurs.
+On the back there was even a Transformers poster.
 It felt....right.

-We left Ensign buses in a pondering mood.
-We'd been open to anything but walking around the yard had brought the (potentially stupid) reality of the situation home.
+Walking around the bus yard had brought the (potentially stupid) reality of the situation home.
 Buying a bus was relatively simple, but it was a huge thing, a crazy commitment.
 Who does that?

-But one thought was nagging - what if someone bought the dinosaur bus by the time we made up our minds?
+But one thought was nagging - what if someone bought the dinosaur bus by the time they made up our minds?

 The next week Chris and Dave returned to Ensign and signed a piece of paper.
 That same day the bus passed its MOT, Dave and Chris got to go UNDER the bus (safely) and then all the seats were ripped out.
-Just like that, they were the proud owners of a double decker.
+Just like that, they were the proud owners of a double decker without any seats in it.

 Now there was no going back.